trdastidar/Fisherfaces_On_Hadoop/README.md

 The last part of the Fisherface\_Hadoop.py file shows some sample usage.

+There is also an example search server - Server.py - which implements a simple HTTP based server for querying face images.
+Please see the file Server.py for further details.

 To run the algorithm, you first need to create a configuration file in the JSON format.
 A sample configuration file (example\_config.py) is provided in this distribution.
 The important elements in the configuration file are as follows:

 * 'input': The file containing the input images.
 This file will be copied to the HDFS. *TODO*: Make it possible to directly specify an HDFS file.